 Praia da Ferradurinha

 While on the smaller side, I think this may be one my favorite beaches in Buzios.
 It’s waters are almost totally enclosed by a cove, lined with green hills and flanked by pretty rock formations.
-There is good snorkeling here, and the amenities that make it easy.
-Just like most of the more popular beaches on Buzios, you don’t typically have to pay for the umbrellas or chairs, but are expected to consume/pay for something.
+There is good snorkeling here, andamenities that make it easy.
+Just like most of the popular beaches on Buzios, you don’t typically have to pay for the umbrellas or chairs, but are expected to consume and therefore pay for something.

 Praia Dos Amores